locationlabs/confab/README.md

         confab -d /path/to/directory -H hosts -u user <command>

+    Confab then loads its definitions, configuration data, and templates from within the provided directory as follows:

+        /path/to/directory/settings.py           # definitions
+        /path/to/directory/templates/{role}/     # templates for {role}
+        /path/to/directory/data/default.py       # default configuration data
+        /path/to/directory/data/{environment}.py # per-environment configuration data
+        /path/to/directory/data/{role}.py        # per-role configuration data
+        /path/to/directory/generated/{hostname}/ # generated configuration files for hostname /path/to/directory/remotes/{hostname}/   # copies of remote configuration files from hostname

  -  Confab's tasks may be included in another fabfile simply by adding:

         from confab.api import *